-Certain Sanborn® Fire Insurance Maps are copyrighted material and moder the copyright who the texpressed permission of the Sanborn Map Company or other authorized third party distributors.
+Copyright Policy Disclaimer Certain Sanborn® Fire Insurance Maps are copyrighted material and may not be reproduced without the expressed permission of the Sanborn Map Company or other authorized third party distributors.
 Any reproduction of this material is covered under the copyright law of the United States (Title 17 U.S. Code) for which customer assumes all liability for the making of photocopies or other reproductions of copyrighted material.
 GeoSearch warrants that it will employ its best efforts to maintain and deliver its information in an efficient and timely manner.
-Customer acknowledges that it understands that GeoSearch obtains the above information from sources GeoSearch considers reliable.
+Customer acknowledges that it understands that GeoSearch othains the above information from sources GeoSearch considers reliable.
 However, THE WARRANTIES EXPRESSED HEREIN ARE IN LIEU OF ALL OTHER WARRANTIES, either expressed or implied, including without limitation any implied warranty of merchantability or fitness or suitability for a particular purpose (whether or not GeoSearch many know, have reason to know, or have been advised of such purpose), whether arising by law or by reason of industry custom or usage.
 ALL SUCH OTHER WARRANTIES ARE HEREBY EXPRESSLY DISCLAIMED.